khwang0/COMP2045-2324PA3/readme.md

 ## Explanation about the assignment

 You are given the skeleton code.
-Complete all classes/methods in the assignment with respect to the instructions stated in the Java file.
+Complete all classes/methods in the assignment concerning the instructions stated in the Java file.

 `MyFirstBot` is the main class of the program.
-It instantiates some bots and associate them to Discord via a third party API (JDA).
+It instantiates some bots and associates them to Discord via a third-party API (JDA).
 JDA is a very complicated API and therefore we have written some code for you to simplify the interface.
-In such case, you don't need to read any documentation about JDA.
+In such a case, you don't need to read any documentation about JDA.
 However, if you are interested in how JDA works, you can read the documentation [here](https://ci.dv8tion.net/job/JDA/javadoc/).

 In our project, there are two types of bots, `CommandBot` and `TextBot`.
 A `CommandBot` is to handle commands that start with `/` and a `TextBot` is to handle text messages.
-For example, if you type `/ping` in a channel, the `CommandBot` will handle the message and reply you with a message.
-If you type `ping` in a channel, the `TextBot` will handle the message and reply you with a message.
+For example, if you type `/ping` in a channel, the `CommandBot` will handle the message and reply to you with a message.
+If you type `ping` in a channel, the `TextBot` will handle the message and reply to you with a message.

 ### CommandBot